Testing and learning structured quantum Hamiltonians: Introduction

 \subsection{Problem statement}

 Before we state our results answering the question above, we clearly mention our learning and testing problems first.
 If $H$ is the Hamiltonian describing the dynamics of a certain physical system, then the state of that system evolves according to the \emph{time evolution operator} $U(t)=e^{-iHt}$.
 This means that if $\rho(0)$ is the state at time $0$, at time $t$ the state would have evolved to $\rho(t)=U(t)\rho(0) U^{\dagger}(t)$.
 Hence, to test and learn a Hamiltonian one can do the following: prepare a desired state, apply $U(t)$ or tensor products of $U(t)$ with identity to the state, and finally measure in a chosen basis.
 From here onwards, this is what we mean by \emph{querying} the unitary $U(t)$.
-It is usual to impose the normalization condition $\norm{H}_{\infty}\leq 1$ (i.e., that the eigenvalues of $H$ are bounded in absolute value by $1$), as otherwise the complexities scale with the norm of the Hamiltonian.
-Throughout this paper, we will consider the normalized Frobenius norm as the distance between Hamiltonians, namely which equals the 2-norm of the Pauli spectrum, $d(H,H')=\sqrt{\sum |\lambda_x-\lambda'_{x}|^2}$.
+It is usual to impose the normalization condition $\norm{H}_{\mathrm{op}}\leq 1$ (i.e., that the eigenvalues of $H$ are bounded in absolute value by $1$).
+We will assume this normalization unless otherwise stated, but we will also work out the dependence on $\norm{H}_{\op}$ for our learning algorithms.
+Throughout this paper, we will consider the normalized Frobenius norm as the distance between Hamiltonians, unless otherwise stated.
+This distance is and it equals the $\ell_2$-norm of the Pauli spectrum, $d(H,H')=\sqrt{\sum |\lambda_x-\lambda'_{x}|^2}$.
 A \emph{property} of a Hamiltonian, denoted $\mathcal{H}$ is a class of Hamiltonians that satisfy the property (here we will be interested in sparse and local properties).
 We say that $H$ is $\eps$-far from having a property $\mathcal{H}$ if $d(H,H')>\eps$ for every $H'\in\mathcal{H}$, and otherwise is $\eps$-close.
 Now, we are ready to state the testing and learning problems. \fbox{ }